John H. Mitchell: Political career

 Two years after arriving in Oregon, in 1862, he was elected to the Oregon State Senate.
 In 1864 he became President of the state Senate and served in that position until 1866.
 Because United States Senators were elected by the state legislatures during his lifetime, and that was the only office that Mitchell was to seek, this early position in the state Senate was the only popularly elected office that he would ever run for or win.

 Mitchell was an unsuccessful candidate for the United States Senate from Oregon in 1866, losing to Henry W. Corbett.
 He tried again in 1872 and this time won, taking office in 1873.
 He petitioned to officially change his name after he was elected.
+A corruption inquiry resulted from of his Senate election campaign.
+Mitchell characteristically escaped further investigation by bribing the Attorney General at the time, George Henry Williams.

 On the topic of names, during Mitchell's second period of Senate service (from November 18, 1885, to March 3, 1897), he concurrently served alongside two other different individuals named "John Mitchell", from other states.
 From November 18, 1885, to March 3, 1887, Mitchell served alongside Sen. John I. Mitchell from Pennsylvania; and from March 4, 1893, to March 3, 1897, Mitchell served alongside Sen. John L. Mitchell from Wisconsin.

 By this time, he had married again, but had not divorced the woman he had married in Pennsylvania.
 His opponents tried to block him from becoming a senator by asking a Senate committee to expel him for what he had done in the past, charging him with bigamy, desertion and living under an assumed name.
 Though these charges were certainly true, the Senate Committee decided they were not relevant.
 Mitchell served in the Senate from 1873 to 1879, and was defeated for reelection.
 He ran for reelection to the Senate in 1882 but lost.
 In 1885, however, he was elected again to the Senate, and reelected in 1890.